 Ministry of Justice and Solicitor General

-MLAs Angela Pitt and Nathan Neudorf will consult victim advocacy groups and victim-serving organizations to gather opinions on the current service delivery model and identify ways to better support victims of crime.
+MLAs Angela Pitt and Nathan Neudorf co-chaired a working group that consulted with victim advocacy groups and victim-serving organizations to gather opinions on the current service delivery model and identify ways to better support victims of crime.

-A final report and recommendations will be submitted to the minister of Justice and Solicitor General by early 2021.
+The final report and recommendations was submitted to the minister of Justice and Solicitor General in early 2021.

-Stakeholders who are not involved in the MLA sessions are welcome to submit feedback by email: email@example.com.
+Stakeholders are welcome to submit questions by email: [email protected].